 General workflow

 Two input files are needed, a GFF file annotation of the host genome and a TSV file containing information about TE annotation.
-The Apricot dataset (raw data available on European Nucleotide Archive under the project name PRJEB42606) and two different TE annotations were used to implement our pipeline: TE annotation from the REPET package and LTR annotation from LTRpred software.
+The Apricot dataset (Prunus mandshurica) and two different TE annotations were used to implement our pipeline: TE annotation from the REPET package and LTR retrotransposon annotation from LTRpred software.
 The gene and TE annotation files are firstly optimized for data analysis, by removing duplicate lines and sorting out by chromosome and by start position in ascending order.
 Then, the files are processed with Python in order to analyze the relationship between nearest genes.
 Our pipeline could detect and report all scenarios that could occur between TEs and the closest genes in the host genome as shown in the Figure 1.
 The Python output result is then used in R to create tables and graphs to visualize TE-gene relationships.
 The whole workflow is descripted in Figure 2.

-Figure 1: Representation of downstream and upstream genes based on autonomous TEs’ strand.
+Figure 1: Scenarios of relationship between TEs and the closest genes in the host genome.

 Figure 2: The workflow of the pipeline comprises three different steps: preprocessing, processing and statistical analysis.